 Online Colleges in Virginia

 The State Council of Higher Education for Virginia (research.schev.edu, 2012) estimates that a bachelor's degree holder earns an average of $1 million more over a lifetime than someone with only a high school diploma.
 Even more, an individual with a doctorate can expect to earn $1 million more than a bachelor's graduate.
-Unfortunately, according to the latest data from the U.S. Census Bureau (census.gov, 2011), only 42 percent of Virginians over 25 possess a postsecondary degree.
+Unfortunately, according to U.S. Census data from the 2012 American Community Survey, only 43 percent of Virginians over 25 possess a postsecondary degree.
 That leaves over half the state's workforce with, at best, only a high school diploma.

 Thanks to the rise of online education, students in Virginia now have more options for higher education.
 A growing number of schools in the state have begun offering virtual degree programs, including institutions like the University of Virginia and Virginia Tech.
 Now a viable alternative to traditional college, online schools can provide a new way for students to get the education they need today - and help prepare them for the careers of tomorrow.

 Advantages of Online Education for Students in Virginia